pdf-association/arlington-pdf-model/TestGrammar/README.md

 ## Notes

-* TestGrammar PoC does NOT currently confirm PDF version validity, understand any predicates (declarative functions), or support inheritance
+* TestGrammar PoC does NOT currently confirm PDF version validity, understand most predicates (declarative functions), or support inheritance.
+So there will be a lot of false "Error:" messages!!!!

 * all error messages from validating PDF files are prefixed with `^Error:` to make regex-based post processing easier